aabbas02/Barycentric-DL-for-PD-matrices/README.md

-#  Barycentric dictionary learning problem setup
+#  Barycentric dictionary learning for positive definte matrices

 The problem setup is described below.